 2. Close your eyes and actively involve all your senses in the image in your mind.

-3. Imagine being in a tranquil place, such as a beach, focus your senses and convince yourself that you can feel the warmth of the sand beneath you, hear the gentle splashing of the waves on the beach.
+3. Imagine being in a tranquil place, such as a beach, focus your senses and convince yourself that you can feel the warmth of the sand beneath you, and hear the gentle splashing of the waves on the beach.

 The more realistic your visualization is and the more senses you can involve in the exercise, the more effective the results will be.